Night on Bröcken

 Night on Bröcken is the debut studio album by the American progressive metal band Fates Warning, released in September 1984 through Metal Blade Records.

+Goldmine described the sound as "a classy brand of traditional heavy metal".

 The title of the album is apparently a reference to the Brocken, a mountain in Saxony-Anhalt, Germany, which is traditionally associated with witches (Walpurgis Night), most famously in Johann Wolfgang von Goethe's Faust (1806–1831).
 The reference becomes apparent on two original album covers that "were scrapped prior to major distribution".
 The spelling is a typical example of a "metal umlaut".

 Reissues

 Night on Bröcken has been reissued several times.
 The first edition, featuring the original cover art, was released only on vinyl and cassette.
 A CD edition with new cover art was released in 1988.
 A double compilation album, packaged together with The Spectre Within (1985), was released in 1992.
 A remastered edition of Night on Bröcken was released in 1994, followed by another in 2002; the latter containing four bonus tracks and restoring the original cover art, albeit with a different font.